 Even if we receive marketing approval for our product candidates, regulatory authorities may still impose significant restrictions on our products, indicated uses or marketing or impose ongoing requirements for potentially costly post-approval studies.
-For example, if we are successful in our efforts to obtain approval of SAGE-547 and other product candidates, we expect that, prior to product launch, the DEA will need to determine the controlled substance schedule of SAGE-547, and possibly such other product candidates, taking into account the recommendation of the FDA.
-The process may delay our ability to market any such product if it is approved.
+For example, we expect that, prior to product launch, the U.S. Drug Enforcement Agency, or DEA, will need to determine the controlled substance schedule of SAGE-547, taking into account the recommendation of the FDA.
+The DEA process may be more time consuming than we expect.
 Our products, if approved, will also be subject to ongoing FDA requirements governing the labeling, packaging, storage and promotion of the product and record keeping and submission of safety and other post-market information.
 The FDA has significant post-marketing authority, including, for example, the authority to require labeling changes based on new safety information and to require post-marketing studies or clinical trials to evaluate serious safety risks related to the use of a drug.
 The FDA also has the authority to require, as part of an NDA or post-approval, the submission of a REMS.
 Any REMS required by the FDA may lead to increased costs to assure compliance with additional post-approval regulatory requirements and potential requirements or restrictions on the sale of approved products, all of which could lead to lower sales volume and revenue.